Connections-Business-Directory/Connections/readme.txt

 * OTHER: Move the cnRewrite::init() to the connectionsLoad::initDependencies().
 * OTHER: Improve JavaScript and CSS registration and enqueueing.
 * OTHER: CSS to make the search button IE compatible.
+* OTHER: Update all exteral libraries included with Connections.
+* OTHER: Validate and sanitize the visibility entry setting.
+8 OTHER: Validate and sanitize the status entry setting.

 = 0.7.3.1 10/01/12 =